Walk INN - 16 Holywood Road, Belfast BT4 1NT

 • An encouraging personalized note

-Helping homeless with a package made up of some of above items is a great way to show you care, though bear in mind that essentials required by a homeless person vary from place to place season to season.
-For example, in winter, great items to give are gloves, hats heat packs, as well as a decent jacket or even a sleeping bag.
-However, summer heat means that summer essentials include sun cream, a sun hat, or perhaps a frozen bottle of water to help protect from sun cool down.
+Helping the homeless with a package made up of some of the above items is a great way to show you care, though bear in mind that the essentials required by a homeless person vary from place to place and season to season.
+For example, in the winter, great items to give are gloves, hats and heat packs, as well as a decent jacket or even a sleeping bag.
+However, the summer heat means that summer essentials include sun cream, a sun hat, or perhaps a frozen bottle of water to help protect from the sun and cool down.

-Another great thing to include when helping homeless with care packages is a list of free resources helplines in your local community.
-A rough sleeper might not always be aware of assistance available to them, so a list like this could get them support they need to get off streets.
+Another great thing to include when helping the homeless with care packages is a list of free resources and helplines in your local community.
+A rough sleeper might not always be aware of the assistance available to them, so a list like this could get them the support they need to get off the streets.

 Giving Clothes

-Giving clothes is a great way to begin helping homeless in your area.
-The below items are always near top of many shelters ‘items we need’ lists:
+Giving clothes is a great way to begin helping the homeless in your area.
+The below items are always near the top of many shelters ‘items we need’ lists:

 • Coats / jackets